Nigerian Exchange Group: History

 Operations began officially on August 25, 1961, with 19 securities listed for trading.
 However, informal operations had commenced earlier in June 1961.
 Operations were initially conducted inside the Central Bank building with four firms as market dealers: Inlaks, John Holt, C.T.
 Bowring, and ICON (Investment Company of Nigeria).
 The volume for August 1961, was about 80,500 pounds and it rose to about 250,000 pounds in September of the same year with the bulk of the investments in government securities.
 In December 1977 it became known as The Nigerian Stock Exchange, with branches established in some of the major commercial cities of the country.

-In 2021, the NSE launched a new brand identity into what is today known as the Nigerian Exchange Group, following its demutualisation and the resulting creation of the non-operating holding company NGX Group Plc.
+In 2021, the demutualisation of the NSE was initiated which led to the emergence of the Nigerian Exchange Group (NGX Group) Plc and three subsidiaries – Nigerian Exchange Limited (NGX), NGX Regulation Limited (NGX RegCo), and NGX Real Estate Limited (NGX RelCo).

 Operations

-The Nigerian Stock Exchange has been operating an Automated Trading System (ATS) since April 27, 1999, with dealers trading through a computer network.
-In 2013, the NSE launched its next-generation trading platform, X-Gen, intended to enable electronic trading for the retail and institutional segments.
+Nigerian Exchange has been operating an Automated Trading System (ATS) since April 27, 1999, with dealers trading through a computer network.
+In 2013, NGX launched its next-generation trading platform, X-Gen, intended to enable electronic trading for the retail and institutional segments.
 Trading on The Exchange starts at 9.30 a.m. and closes at 2.30 p.m. every Monday - Friday.
-Market prices, along with an All-Share Index, NSE 30, and Sector Indices, are published daily in The Stock Exchange Daily Official List, The Nigerian Stock Exchange CAPNET (an intranet facility), newspapers, and on the stock market page of the Reuters Electronic Contributor System.
-Historical price and performance data are also posted on the NSE website.
+Market prices, along with an All-Share Index, NGX 30, and Sector Indices, are published daily in The Stock Exchange Daily Official List, NGX CAPNET (an intranet facility), newspapers, and on the stock market page of the Reuters Electronic Contributor System.
+Historical price and performance data are also posted on the NGX website.

 In order to encourage foreign investment into Nigeria, the government has abolished legislation preventing the flow of foreign capital into the country.
-This has allowed foreign brokers to enlist as dealers on the Nigerian Stock Exchange, and investors of any nationality are free to invest.
+This has allowed foreign brokers to enlist as dealers on the exchange, and investors of any nationality are free to invest.
 Nigerian companies are also allowed multiple and cross-border listings on foreign markets.

-In a bid to promote transparency and trust in the capital market, the NSE reconstituted the Investors' Protection Fund in 2012.
+In a bid to promote transparency and trust in the capital market, NGX reconstituted the Investors' Protection Fund in 2012.
 The Fund is mandated to compensate investors who suffer pecuniary loss arising from the revocation or cancellation of the registration of a dealing member; insolvency, bankruptcy or negligence of a dealing member; or defalcation committed by a dealing member or any of its directors, officers, employees or representatives.

 Regulation

-The NSE is regulated by the Nigerian Securities and Exchange Commission.
+The NGX is regulated by the Nigerian Securities and Exchange Commission.

-Leadership & Subsidiaries
+Leadership and subsidiaries

-The Nigerian Exchange Group is led by a Group Chief Executive, a position currently held by Oscar N. Onyema.
-Following the demutualisation and rebranding in 2021, the NGX is made up of the following wholly owned subsidiaries:
+Nigerian Exchange Group is led by a Group Managing Director/Chief Executive Office, a position currently held by Temi Popoola.
+Following the demutualisation and rebranding in 2021, NGX Group is made up of the following wholly owned subsidiaries: